Tips For Leaders Who Lead Teams Of Leaders

 First, leaders are used to leading, not teaming.
 A leader of a division or business unit is used to directing the team leaders who report to her.
 Even if the leader’s approach is collaborative, she is where the buck stops – the decider in chief of her domain.
 Shifting from the leader to just another member of the leadership team involves a diminishment of power that can feel unnatural.

-Second, the ego stakes are also higher on top level teams.
+Second, the ego stakes are also higher on top-level teams.
 Leadership, consciously or unconsciously, often involves social and/or intellectual dominance.
 Senior leadership teams often struggle with dysfunctional competitive dynamics as team members try to out-dominate each other.
 For everyone looking for direction from the leadership team, it can be an ugly sight when they see big egos clashing with big egos.

 The tips that follow stem from Giant Leap’s experience working with senior executive teams:

-• Be Behavioral Standard-Bearers – Leaders set the behavioral tone for the rest of the organization.
+• Leaders set the behavioral tone for the rest of the organization.
 If the leadership team members are petty, domineering, or uncooperative with each other, you can bet people in the rest of the organization will behave that way too.
 Have the leadership team flipchart their answers to these questions: What is the rest of the organization looking for our team to provide?
 What kind of leadership team do we need to be, to best serve the people in our organization?

-• Create Opportunities To Co-Lead – Strategic initiatives are often spawned during senior leadership team meetings.
+• Strategic initiatives are often spawned during senior leadership team meetings.
 When they are, rather than assigning one person to own or sponsor the initiative, let two or three members act as co-leaders.
 Doing so will necessitate cross-team collaboration, which can go a long way toward dismantling divisional walls.

-• Formally Schedule Informal Time – Leaders are under constant pressure to perform.
+• Leaders are under constant pressure to perform.
 Making results happen is always the priority.
-As such, members on leadership teams don’t often make time for the informal bonding that characterize strong teams.
+As such, members of leadership teams don’t often make time for the informal bonding that characterizes strong teams.
 Whoever organizes the senior team meetings should weave occasional get-to-know-you segments into the agenda (it works best at the agenda’s start).
 Another approach is to task each team member with learning something unique about another member’s outside-of-work self and bringing what they learn back to the entire team.
 There are plenty of ways to promote informal bonding.
 Just get creative.

 The most successful organizations are led by unified leadership teams.